nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming of an existing tag.

+**MSS**

+1. User requests to rename an existing tag
+2. User inputs tag to be renamed and the new tag name
+3. AddressBook requests for confirmation from user
+4. User confirms the renaming of the tag
+5. All tags with the old name are renamed to the new one

+**Extensions**

+2a.
+Tag to be renamed doesn't exist

+> 2a1.
+AddressBook shoes an error message <br>
+  2a2.
+AddressBook requests for valid tag name to be renamed.
+  2a3.
+User inputs tag to be renamed and the new tag name.
+  Steps 2a2-2a3 are repeated until the tag name entered is valid Use case resumes from step 3

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.